top of page

 "Meal in Your Honour" Exercise

-Imagine this.
-Ten years from now, the people who matter most to you gather for a meal in your honour.
+Imagine this: Ten years from now, the people who matter most to you gather for a meal in your honour.
 At some point, someone stands up to speak.
-They say a few words about you.
+They say a few words about you - what you meant to them, how you showed up, and the impact you had.

 If you answer honestly, you’ll start to see something emerge: